FactSet Research Systems Inc (FDS): A Deep Dive into Financial M

 - Growth rank: 10/10

 Each one of these components is ranked and the ranks also have positive correlation with the long term performances of stocks.
 The GF score is calculated using the five key aspects of analysis.
 Through backtesting, we know that each of these key aspects has a different impact on the stock price performance.
 Thus, they are weighted differently when calculating the total score.
-With a high profitability rank and a slightly lower financial strength rank, GuruFocus assigned FactSet Research Systems Inc the GF Score of 96 out of 100, which signals the highest outperformance potential.
+With a high profitability rank and growth rank, and a slightly lower GF Value rank, GuruFocus assigned FactSet Research Systems Inc the GF Score of 95 out of 100, which signals the highest outperformance potential.

 FactSet Research Systems Inc: A Snapshot

-FactSet Research Systems Inc, with a market cap of $17.1 billion, provides financial data and portfolio analytics to the global investment community.
+FactSet Research Systems Inc, with a market cap of $16.55 billion and sales of $2.09 billion, provides financial data and portfolio analytics to the global investment community.
 The company aggregates data from third-party data suppliers, news sources, exchanges, brokerages, and contributors into its workstations.
 In addition, it provides essential portfolio analytics that companies use to monitor portfolios and address reporting requirements.
 Buy-side clients account for 83% of FactSet's annual subscription value.
 In 2015, the company acquired Portware, a provider of trade execution software.
 In 2017, it acquired BISAM, a risk management and performance measurement provider.
 In 2022, it completed its purchase of CUSIP Global Services.

 Financial Strength Breakdown